-The Board held eight meetings during the 2018 fiscal year.
-Each Board member attended at least 75% of the aggregate number of Board and applicable Board committee meetings during the 2018 fiscal year.
+The Board held four meetings during the 2019 fiscal year.
+Each Board member attended at least 75% of the aggregate number of Board and applicable Board committee meetings during the 2019 fiscal year.

-Although the Company does not have a formal policy requiring Board members to attend annual shareholder meetings, the Company encourages all directors to attend each such annual meeting.
-All of the directors attended the 2018 Annual Meeting of Shareholders held on Friday, January 26, 2018.
+Although the Company does not have a formal policy regarding Board members attendance at annual shareholder meetings, the Company encourages all directors to attend each such annual meeting.
+All of the directors attended the 2019 Annual Meeting of Shareholders held on Friday, January 25, 2019.